What is it?

 Adding a Community Forum Menu Item

-Once the forum has been configured, allow groups access by adding the forum as a Menu Item on your Oasis site.
+Once the forum has been configured, allow groups access by adding the forum as a Menu Item on your MC Professional site.
 To create a menu item for the Community Forum, navigate to Website > Menu Items and select the menu you want to add the menu item to.
 Click on the "New" plus sign in the top right hand corner.

 Under Select Menu Item type, select Community Forum > View Forum List.